Ex-Boston College student pleads not guilty in suicide texting case involving boyfriend

 EX-BOSTON COLLEGE STUDENT ACCUSED OF URGING BOYFRIEND IN TEXTS TO 'GO KILL HIMSELF' BEFORE SUICIDE IS CHARGED

-The judge set bail at $5,000 and also ordered You to surrender her passport and report to probation twice a week, according to the station.
+The judge released You on $5,000 and ordered her to surrender her passport and report to probation twice a week, according to the station.

 The trial date was set for November 2020.